A walk back in time in Kamnik

 The legend at the hilltop

 After a short break in one of the pretty coffee houses in the old town we walk up the town hill to the Little Castle (Mali grad), which was the seat of the of the Andechs rule who also owned a mint.

 Family of the Andechs counts was one of the most important medieval dynasties in Slovenia.
-Kamnik was their main administrative and judicial center.
+Kamnik was their main administrative and judicial centre.
 Today we can find ruins and a two storey Romanic chapel with a crypt left.
 They tell a bit of a story about the long forgotten nobles.

 The five generations of the Andech’s family played a remarkable part in some of the top European developments at the end of the 12th and the first half of the 13th century.
 The last members of the family – brothers Ekbert and Berthold, both church dignitaries and their niece, duchess Agnes Neža of Kamnik had no descendants.
 Therefore, their properties passed into the hands of other feudal dynasties.